Logo fishing for carp

 3. Always try to pin down as much line as possible by using drop back leads or flying back leads.

-4. Keep eyes open for potential features where carp may patrol, these could also act as a marker to cast to for better accuracy and presentation.
+4. Keep eyes open for potential features where carp may patrol, these could also act as a large marker to cast to for better accuracy and presentation.

 5. Before visiting a new lake always try to find out as much information about the lake as possible, such as average depths, features, type of lake bed, wind direction, etc.

-10. When casting towards a marker float aim slightly to the left or right but always opposite to the blowing wind to avoid potential tangles.
+10. When casting towards a marker float aim slightly to the left or right, but always opposite to the blowing wind to avoid potential tangles.

 12. Trim all sharp points on bait stops, hairs, braids, stiff links or anything which may come into contact with carp.